 South Asia’s nascent democracies have a lot to learn from their neighbours as they decide their course.
 The story of Bhutan and Nepal underscores the fact that even small steps matter and that gender equality is a long drawn fight.
 When Bhutan converted to parliamentary democracy in 2008, there were no women ministers in the government.
 Five years later, in 2013, came the landmark moment when Dorji Choden was appointed the Minister of Human Works and Settlement.
 Through a painstakingly slow process, more women have ventured into politics at all levels of government, although the average is still quite low.
 To encourage more women towards politics, in 2012, elected women representatives organized and formed the Bhutanese Network for Empowering Women (BNEW) with the aim of mentoring, training and providing a platform for networking to women interested in joining active politics.
-While Bhutan’s transition to democracy was a largely peaceful process, Nepal has had a rocky journey from constitutional monarchy to parliamentary democracy, riddled with civil unrest and maoist struggle.
-In 2007-2008, around the same time as Bhutan, Nepal abolished monarchy and transitioned to a republic.
+While Bhutan’s transition to democracy was a largely peaceful process, Nepal has had a rocky journey from constitutional monarchy to parliamentary democracy, riddled with civil unrest and Maoist struggle.
+In 2007-2008, around the same time as Bhutan, Nepal abolished the monarchy and transitioned to a republic.
 The 2007 interim constitution officially enshrined provisions for gender equality, including the right against discrimination, the right against violence, and the right to equal property and created a quota of 33 percent women in representation at the national and local levels.

 While women were excluded from the formal peace negotiation process in Nepal, they played an active role in informal peacebuilding initiatives.
 On the other hand, in Afghanistan, one of the most conflict ridden states in the world, a few women are also actively participating in the latest peace negotiation talks with the Taliban.
 In 2005, when the first democratic parliament was established after 33 years of conflict, Fawzia Koofi, a young politician became the first woman to be elected the Vice President of the Parliament.
 She, like other women politicians in the country, has faced assassination attempts just by virtue of being a woman in the male dominated political sphere and yet continues to be as active and fierce as one could imagine.